compute heat/flux command

 Define a computation that calculates the heat flux vector based on contributions from atoms in the specified group.
 This can be used by itself to measure the heat flux through a set of atoms (e.g. a region between two thermostatted reservoirs held at different temperatures), or to calculate a thermal conductivity using the equilibrium Green-Kubo formalism.

-For other non-equilibrium ways to compute a thermal conductivity, see this section.
+For other non-equilibrium ways to compute a thermal conductivity, see the Howto kappa doc page..
 These include use of the fix thermal/conductivity command for the Muller-Plathe method.
 Or the fix heat command which can add or subtract heat from groups of atoms.

 The compute takes three arguments which are IDs of other computes.
 One calculates per-atom kinetic energy (ke-ID), one calculates per-atom potential energy (pe-ID), and the third calculates per-atom stress (stress-ID).